pishapis/my-portofolio/README.md

 1. Push your code to GitHub
 2. Import your repository on [Vercel](https://vercel.com)
+3. Add environment variables in Vercel Dashboard:
+   - Go to Project Settings → Environment Variables
+   - Add `MONGODB_URI` with your MongoDB connection string
-3. Vercel will automatically detect Next.js and deploy
+4. Vercel will automatically detect Next.js and deploy

 ### Netlify
 1. Push your code to GitHub